Systemic mastocytosis

 Overview

-Systemic mastocytosis (mas-to-sy-TOE-sis) is a rare disorder that results in too many mast cells building up in your body.
-A mast cell is a type of white blood cell.
-Mast cells are found in connective tissues throughout your body.
-Mast cells help your immune system function properly and normally help protect you from disease.
+Systemic mastocytosis (mas-to-sy-TOE-sis) is a rare condition that results in too many mast cells building up in the body.
+Mast cells are found in tissues throughout the body.
+Mast cells help the immune system work properly and help protect the body from disease.

 Symptoms